-Teaching Children with Autism to Mind-Read: A Practical Guide for Teachers and Parents (1998) by Simon Baron Cohen
+Teaching Children with Autism to Mind-Read: A Practical Guide for Teachers and Parents (1998) by Dr. Simon Baron Cohen

 SCIP is a drama-based intervention for youth ages 8-14 on the autism spectrum.
 It is designed to help students accurately perceive and respond to nonverbal aspects of social interactions, such as facial expressions, body language, and tone of voice.
 Program sessions are divided into three parts: input, integration, and output.

-Input: the basic perception of social cues.
+- Input: the basic perception of social cues

-Integration: how to put social cues together.
+- Integration: how to put social cues together

-Output: how to respond appropriately to others.
+- Output: how to respond appropriately to others.

 Students are asked to participate in process dramas and take on roles that explore various outcomes.
-During role plays, students learn to divide complex social interactions into sequential parts, discuss the emotions involved, and act out a variety of possible responses.
+During role-plays, students learn to divide complex social interactions into sequential parts, discuss the emotions involved, and act out a variety of possible responses.
 They also learn practical skills for dealing with teasing and understanding complex social cues.

 The goal of this program is to illuminate the often elusive and intangible world of Social Thinking and develop practical strategies that can be easily used by parents, educators and service providers, across different environments, to teach the Social Thinking required for the development of real social skills.
 Teaching “social skills” is not enough – individuals with social-cognitive challenges must learn the why and the how of their own and others’ abilities to process social information.
 The strength of Michelle’s work is that she breaks down the research and abstract concepts and creates concrete ways for this to be done.